-As a host of international bodies agonize over whether, or how to impose a no-fly zone, Gaddafi's warplanes are carrying out air strikes unhindered by insurgent anti-aircraft guns mounted on the back of pick-up trucks.
+As a host of international bodies agonies over whether, or how to impose a no-fly zone, Gaddafi's warplanes are carrying out air strikes seemingly unhindered by insurgent anti-aircraft guns mounted on the back of pick-up trucks.

 Many rebels were angry at international inaction.